GOP Candidate Lora Hubbel persists in racist comments against Sen. Troy Heinert. And she still needs to resign from race.

 Well it’s refreshing to hear an intelligent comment from KM.
 By the way KM, there is not a candidate out there that you are going to agree with 100% of the time.
 I don’t even agree with Lora all the time either, but I will say this, you definitely know where she stands.

+Anon, yes there is an Alternative grassroots populist movement that is sweeping the country.
+How do you think Trump got elected?

+I will continue to say what I believe is “right”, and have anonymous chickens call it “alt-right”, so they don’t have to deal with issues intellectually.
+But I do give you credit for being smart enough to remain anonymous.
+That way you avoid personal attacks, as you personally attack others.

-What’s not to like?
+What’s not to like about Lora?

 Racially offensive statements, Anti-vaxxer paranoia, name-calling, utterly bizarre statements, and claiming we suffered God’s punishment in Vietnam because “America did NOT support Israel when they asked for bombers to help them destroy Auschwitz…”